digaso/Scabere/README.md

 **`yarn dev`**

-> This comand is like this because I choosed so in [package.json](backend/package.json), you can change it if you want ;)
+> This command is like this because I choosed so in [package.json](backend/package.json), you can change it if you want ;)

+Technologies Used

+- Node.Js
+- Express
+- Dotenv
+- Bcrypt
+- Mongoose
+- React Native
+- Expo
+- Commitizen
+- Jest

+@2019 by Diogo Alves